OpenTTD/OpenTTD/readme.txt

   - libfreetype: loading generic fonts and rendering them
   - libfontconfig: searching for fonts, resolving font names to actual fonts
   - libicu: handling of right-to-left scripts (e.g. Arabic and Persian)

+OpenTTD does not require any of the libraries to be present, but without zlib you cannot open most savegames or use the content downloading system.
+Without libSDL/liballegro on non-Windows and non-MacOS X machines you have no graphical user interface; you would be building a dedicated server.

 8.0) Translating:
 ---- -------------------